Brachycephalic dogs or Brachycephalic animals have a skull conformation that develops mainly in width rather than length.

 Other problems these dogs may have are:

-- Childbirth problems – the head is often too big from birth, which does not allow natural childbirth but necessitates planned caesarean sections to preserve the mother’s health.
+• Childbirth problems – the head is often too big at birth, which does not allow natural childbirth but necessitates planned caesarean sections to preserve the mother’s health.
 As a result, she, during labour, may become breathless and suffer.

 How to handle brachycephalic dogs: what does it mean?

-Being the owner of a dog with a flattened snout is a great responsibility as it implies the need to be aware of the pathologies they are more prone to than others.
+Being a dog owner with a flattened snout is a great responsibility, as it implies the need to be aware of the pathologies they are more prone to than others.

-Brachycephaly is considered an anatomical anomaly, especially when it is extreme, as dogs are born sick from birth with an inefficient respiratory system.
+Brachycephaly is considered an anatomical anomaly, especially when it is extreme, as dogs are born with an inefficient respiratory system.
+The following is a list of more or less serious situations they may encounter most frequently

 Respiratory problems (Brachycephalic Syndrome – BAOS)